Trade-In and Trade-Up, or Do I Repair My Existing Spa?

 They are experienced in finding and fixing leaks while eliminating any frustration for you!

-If you live in the Wichita area, the diagnostic fee is $60.
+If you live in the Wichita area, there is a small diagnostic fee.

 After that, the repair fee can range from $300-$2000 depending on the severity of the damage.
 Older hot tubs with multiple leaks tend to average $1000-$2000 to fix.